 - In the Doctor Who episode "The Shakespeare Code", Lilith has Bloodtide and Doomfinger, and it's probably literal.

 - Friends has Ross's former wife, Carol, and her partner Susan.
 Ross's son, Ben, splits his time between his dad and moms.
 In one episode, Ben refers to Chandler as "Daddy."
 Of course, at the end of the show, it's indicated Ben ends up with three when Ross and Rachel are back together, this time for good.

 Ross: No no—one daddy, two mommies.

+- Claire's biological mom moved in with her and her adoptive family.
 At the start of Volume Four, Claire had restored contact with the Petrelli family, resulting in Nathan Petrelli becoming her second father.
 Both here and in Volume Three, Claire had the unenviable distinction of having three parents involved in her life.

 - In the sixth season premiere of How I Met Your Mother, Cindy (a girl Ted struck out with on their first date) is dating another woman.
 In a flash-forward the couple are seen posing for a photo with their daughter.